hellerbenjamin/show-postmeta/README.md

 # WordPres Show Postmeta

-I ran into a situation where I was trying to import postmeta and was not sure it was transferring correctly.
+I ran into a situation where it was helpful to look at post meta while editing posts.
+This will output post meta on the classic edit post page.
-I wrore this plugin to cut down the steps to look up a post's postmeta.
-With this plugin enabled you can view the postmeta directly on the post edit.

-I am considering adding the ability to edit postmeta from the editor as well.
+**Not written for production.**